mrreyes512/Find-Your-Why/notes.md

 The first blank will be filled with a **CONTRIBUTION** or action statement.
 "What do you want to do...?"

 The second section will be an **IMPACT** that you're actions will result in.
 "Whats the ultimate result you want to see?"

+## WHY Discovery for Individuals - Chapter Three

+### Story-Gathering - Peaks and Valleys Method

+Draw a horizontal line across the middle of a piece of paper.
+Happier memories go above the line, and challenging memories go below the line.
+Hopefully you'll end up with memories on both ends.